Vijayaadhithan/querix-semantic-search/docs/analytics_service.md

 The original exploratory reports remain in the domain source for future validation, but only the curated catalogue in `metrics.py` is persisted or returned.
-Misleading estimates, duplicated reports, provider-specific reports, and niche Gainr-only questions are excluded.
+Misleading estimates, duplicated reports, provider-specific reports, and tenant-specific questions are excluded unless explicitly validated and enabled for that tenant.

 Each tenant can override the curated defaults without changing code.
 Company and internal profiles are separate.
 Internal profiles accept only operational